FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 ## 5 Consecutive Draws

-If players draw for 5 consecutive rounds, the game ends immediately (or resets any multiplier).
+If players draw for 5 consecutive rounds, the game ends immediately with no contest (or resets any multiplier).

 ## Missions